OrangeRectanglePerson/SortaSpaceInvaders-ForArduino/README.md

 - 18 button
 - 40 beeper

-Code is made to run on an Arduino Mega 2560 but with some changing of pin numbers it should work on Arduino Uno and the sorts.
+Code is made to run on an Arduino Mega 2560 but with some changing of pin numbers it should work on Arduino Uno and the sorts.<br/>

+more games might be coming soon...